Degree Distributions in Recursive Trees with Fitnesses: Generalised Preferential Attachment Trees with Fitnesses

 Note that the parameter $\ell$ in the model has the effect of re-scaling the Malthusian parameter $\alpha$.
-Also, since $\alpha \geq \ell \cdot \esssup(g)$, if $\E{h(W)} < \infty$, Theorem \ref{th:strong-law-parti} applies and $\alpha$ may also be interpreted as the almost sure limit of the partition function associated with the process.
-Now, recall Stirling's approximation, which states that
+Also, since $\alpha \geq \ell \cdot \esssup(g)$, if $\E{h(W)} < \infty$, Theorem~\ref{th:strong-law-parti} applies and $\alpha$ may also be interpreted as the almost sure limit of the partition function associated with the process.
+Now, in the context of this model, the limiting value $p^{\alpha}_{k}(\cdot)$ from Theorem~\ref{th:degree-dist} is such that